pmanzoni/pythonMQTT_062018/Basic instructions to work with Pycom Devices.md

 ----------    0    0     29B 1980-01-01 01:09:18 /flash/boot.py
 ```

 > The filesystem has ``/`` as the root directory and the available physical drives are accessible from here.
-They are currently:
+They are:</br>
 > ``/flash`` – the internal flash filesystem
 > ``/sd`` – the SD card (if it exists)